pereruannabaala/Akan/README.md

 # Akan Name Generator

 Welcome to the Akan Name Generator!
 This project is a simple JavaScript-based application that generates Akan names based on the day of the week a person is born.
-Akan names are derived from the Akan people of Ghana and are given based on the day of the week a child is born.
+Language
+Watch
+Edit
+The Akan people of Ghana, Côte d'Ivoire and Togo frequently name their children after the day of the week they were born and the order in which they were born.
+These "day names" have further meanings concerning the soul and character of the person.
+Middle names have considerably more variety and can refer to their birth order, twin status, or an ancestor's middle name.
 ## Introduction

 Akan names are part of the cultural heritage of the Akan people.
 Each day of the week corresponds to a specific name for males and females.
 This generator allows users to input their date of birth and gender to receive their corresponding Akan name.